Schmidt-Futures-1/MedTracker/planning/project_plan.md

             -  Ex: you may have gotten surgery and need to take medicine for 30 days only.
 You have to manually remove the drug from your profile instead of it just going away

 - Round (iOS app)
-    - Similar to Medisafe's idea but much more bare
+    - Similar to Medisafe's idea but much barer
     - Input your medication, get alerts (that's it)
     - Easier to navigate than Medisafe
         - much less overwhelming